 Sometimes it is difficult to know what you want to argue for or that you have simply tried every option.
 Mediation is a cost-effective, non-judgemental avenue.
 During a mediation session, you are not blamed or judged for the failure or breakdown of a relationship, you are listened to.
 A mediator is an impartial body, who has the experience and expertise to guide you towards a positive pathway.
 Furthermore, the mediator will also be able to offer sound legal advice and keep you abridged of what should be happening through the separation process; all of this should be done in a calm and collected manner.

 Mediation often goes hand-in-hand with legal advice, meaning that you safe in the knowledge that someone actually does care about your financial and psychological well-being, whilst being involved in the midst of divorce proceedings.
 Many divorcees prefer a solicitor to draw up their legal paperwork, mainly due to the fact that solicitors are seasoned professionals in this area.
 Courts look favourably on those who have sought both legal and mediation advice.

 Mediation is an affordable alternative and it shows that a party has gone to every length in order to make a split workable and amicable.

 Alternatives are available to those wishing to take other routes such as solicitors used to represent you or for you to conduct collaborative law.
 This is where the legal teams of both parties sit together and intensely negotiate agreements.
-Nevertheless, this is one of more expensive options and does often need to researched in depth before moving forward.
+Nevertheless, this is one of the more expensive options and does often needs to be researched in depth before moving forward.
 If an agreement cannot be forged then the solicitors for both parties cannot move the process forward.

 Essentially, the more external agencies you use the more costly it becomes; stress starts to play a big part.
 Taking on more advice often means that the divorce proceedings take longer and agreements between both parties begin to fade.
 Court contested cases can be dragged on for years and can be mentally and psychological harmful for those involved.